Service and Assistance Animal Policy

 Policy Caretaker: Lisa Cania, Vice President for Community and Employee Relations

-Policy Administrators: Matthew McCluskey, Director of Disability and Accessibility Services and Debra Mousaw, Director of Human Resources for Employee Benefits
+Policy Administrators: Sharmela Garcia-Martin, Director of Student Accessibility Services and Debra Mousaw, Director of Human Resources for Employee Benefits

 Section I. Definitions